yastn/yastn/docs/source/theory/fpeps/basics.rst

 which limits the size of these tensors.
 These environment tensors undergo a renormalization group procedure, iteratively converging towards their fixed-point forms.
 The renormalization procedure involves:

 - **Iterative Absorption and Truncation**: Initial corner and transfer tensors define the environment.
-During each iteration, tensors are contracted, decomposed and truncated to the bond dimension :math:`\chi\)`, balancing accuracy with efficiency.
+During each iteration, environment tensors are enlarge by conraction with PEPS tensors, decomposed and truncated back to the bond dimension :math:`\chi`.

 - **Fixed-Point Convergence**: Over successive iterations, the environment tensors converge towards a stable fixed-point form, capturing the lattice environment accurately while maintaining computational feasibility.